sampetchey/visit-richmond-hill/README.md

 - The template for a popup form was taken from https://www.w3schools.com/howto/howto_js_popup_form.asp
 - The Bootstrap modal code used in the Food & Drink section was adjusted from https://www.w3schools.com/bootstrap/bootstrap_modal.asp#:~:text=To%20trigger%20the%20modal%20window,modal%22%20opens%20the%20modal%20window
 - The four squares grid layout in the travel section was adjusted from https://get.foundation/building-blocks/blocks/four-squares-layout.html
-- The text and information on the site was written and produced by Sam Petchey using information found on tourist information plaques and Richmond Hill.
+- The text and information on the site was written by Sam Petchey using information found on tourist information plaques at Richmond Hill.
+- The VisitGuide logo was created by Sam Petchey using Canva.

 ### Media
-- All site photos for the site were taken by Sam Petchey in 2022.
+- All site photos for the site were taken on location at Richmond Hill by Sam Petchey in 2022.
 - Photo size, colour, saturation and design were adjusted using Apple Preview.

 ### Acknowledgements
 - The inspiration for this website came from personal trips to Richmond Hill.

 ### Disclaimer
 This website has been created to demonstrate html and css coding skills.
 It is not sponsored by any business or authority associated with Richmond.